Have a merry sustainable Christmas – Part I

 1 Use wrapping paper alternatives

-Did you know that gift wrapping paper usually cannot be recycled?
-It is often of poor quality and contains chemical colours, coating, or glitter (microplastics!) which is why it belongs in the general waste.
-Of course you can try to not rip the paper when you peel it off your presents and reuse it the next year – but there are more convenient alternatives.
+Did you know that gift-wrapping paper usually cannot be recycled?
+It is often of poor quality and contains chemical colors, coating, or glitter (microplastics!) which is why it belongs in the general waste.
+Of course, you can try to not rip the paper when you peel it off your presents and reuse it the next year – but there are more convenient alternatives.

 • Fabric bags: Simply put your presents in a fabric bag and use it for years to come.